Cheese Regulation & Good Practice

 Cheese making support is available globally.
 There are many regulatory bodies across the world, in addition to specific cheese focused industry bodies who provide expert and scientific based advice to support all sizes of cheese making dairies to make safe cheese.

-When deciding to set up a food business, advice should be sought from the local regulatory body, as listed below:
+When deciding to set up a food business, advice should be sought from the relevant local regulatory body.

 As well as setting down laws on food hygiene requirements and managing food safety, they also offer advice on HACCP plans, premises design and internal requirements, packaging and labelling and registration advice.